-Using the sauté setting on your Instant Pot, add 1 Tbs. butter; when the butter is sizzling, add spinach and red peppers and saute for 1 minute; turn off the Instant Pot.
+Using the sauté setting on your Instant Pot, add the butter.
+When the butter is sizzling, add the spinach and red peppers and saute for 1 minute; turn off the Instant Pot.

-Spray a silicone egg bite mold with non-stick cooking spray, then spoon the prepared spinach/red pepper mixture into the bottom of each cup.
+Spray both of the silicone egg bite molds with non-stick cooking spray, then spoon the prepared spinach/red pepper mixture into the bottom of each egg bite cup.

-In a food processor, process the eggs, gouda cheese, cottage cheese, heavy cream, onion powder and salt for about 30 seconds.
+In a food processor, process the eggs, Gouda cheese, cottage cheese, heavy cream, onion powder and salt for about 30 seconds, or until smooth.

-Pour the prepared egg mixture into each egg bite cup, filling each one 3/4 full.
+Pour the prepared egg mixture into each egg bite cup, filling each one about 2/3 full.
 Using a small spoon, mix the ingredients in each cup.
 Cover the egg bite mold very tightly with the silicone lid or aluminum foil.
 Stack both of the egg bite molds on top of each other, then place them on top of a foil or silicone sling.

 Add 1 cup of water to the Instant pot; add trivet to the bottom of the pot.
-Using a foil or silicone sling, lower the filled egg bite mold into the Instant Pot, placing it on top of the trivet.
+Using the foil or silicone sling, lift the filled egg bite molds, lowering them into the Instant Pot, placing them on top of the trivet.